bamorim/2022-elixir-conf-eu/presentation.md

 # Computing metrics from `:telemetry` events

-- `Plug.Telemetry` emits `[:phoenix, :endpoint, :stop]` events
+- `Plug.Telemetry` emits `[:phoenix, :endpoint, :stop]` events.
-- We can count the number of events emitted and aggregate into the "total number of requests"
+- We can count the number of events emitted and aggregate into the "total number of requests".

 ---